Panevėžys: Museums and galleries

 The Panevėžys Local Lore Museum was established in 1924 and is one of the oldest and most extensive regional museums in Lithuania with ten different collections.
-The Archaeology Collection was began to be formed back in 1925 when the museum was established by the members of the Society for the Study of the Native Land and the first collection consisted of about 500 finds collected by teachers and their students.
+The Archaeology Collection was begun to be formed back in 1925 when the museum was established by the members of the Society for the Study of the Native Land and the first collection consisted of about 500 finds collected by teachers and their students.
 Since 1975, it has been professionally managed by archaeologist Alfreda Petrulienė, who has examined over 40 archaeological monuments of Aukštaitija region.
 Currently, the Archaeology Collection contains about 4,000 exhibits, mainly Stone Age and Bronze Age tools, weapons, flint objects and finds from the old town of Panevėžys.
 The most valuable part of the Archaeology Collection is about 500 stone axes and 626 exhibits from the city cemetery, dating to the 16th–18th centuries.
 The Ethnography Collection was also started to be formed in 1925 and contains over 3,600 exhibits (e.g. 19th–20th centuries furnitures, ceramics, clothing, wooden crosses and other sacral sculptures, etc.).
 The Item Collection contains personal belongings of famous residents of Panevėžys as well as works of visual art of local authors (e.g. Juozas Zikaras, Bernardas Bučas) and other authors.
 The Documents Collection contain over 5,000 documents related with the region's history, the oldest document dates to 1585.
 The Numismatics Collection contain Lithuanian and foreign currencies since the 14th century.
 Other collections are dedicated to nature, photography, books, periodic, and there is a supporting collection.